-The lack of diversity of the economy is a function of a number of historical and natural factors.
-The decline of agriculture and manufacturing, caused by the erosion of the preferential market access on which they depended, has increased the reliance on tourism.
+Sustaining rapid growth.
+If the country is not to languish as the perennial under achiever in the region, it must find new ways to sustain rapid growth.
+It is clear that the current base of entrepreneurs and businesses is not strong enough to achieve this.
+The failure to find new sources of dynamic business is due to a number of natural and historical factors.
+The decline of agriculture and manufacturing has deprived the country of the sources of its most dynamic businesses in the past.
 The small domestic market has held back the growth and development of new businesses generally.
 In addition, a number of specific institutional factors have hindered economic diversification, as follows: